kcelik369/Project3_Team7/README.md

 - Redfin (?): walk score, transit score, etc.
 - Zillow (?)

-A database is used to house the data (SQL, MongoDB, SQLite, etc.).
-The database has at least two tables (SQL) or collections (NoSQL).
-Kylie

 **The project documents the choice of the database used and why.
 (5 points)**

-The project includes documentation of the ETL workflow with diagrams or ERD.
-Elizabeth

-The project uses one additional library not covered in class related to data engineering.
-Kerim Flask API with JSON output Kerim

-No borrowed code

 Team roles: